wp-plugins/yet-another-stars-rating/readme.txt

 == Changelog ==

+= 0.3.7 =
+* Added new chart: Top 5 most active reviewers
+* Added new chart: Top 10 most active users (in visitor rating)
+* Changed popup for shortcode creator in visual editor, switched from thickbox to jquery ui dialog
+* Removed javascript error when the shortcode creator is called
+* Fixed multiset form editor
+* Various bugfixes

+= 0.3.6 =
+* Changed permission: now while writing a post or page everyone with a role >= author can insert votes
+* Some bugfixes

+= 0.3.5 =
+* Added a new dark style to better suite dark theme
+* Added a new custom text to show when a non logged user has voted
+* Css minor changes

+= 0.3.4 =
+* In settings page is now possible add some custom text to make appear before "Overall Rating" or "Visitor's Rating" are showed
+* In settings page is now possible to show "Overall Rating" only in the post / page or even in Home page, Archive Page, etc.
+* Removed bug that could appear in some case when removing or adding field in multiset form editor
+* After a multiset is created/edited now you get redirected on multiset settings tab and not in general settings
+* Various bugfixes
+* Under the hood changes

 = 0.3.3 =
 * Created a new shortcode that will allow to insert Top 10 highest rated product by author
 * When a post or page is permanently deleted, yasr will delete every votes for that post or page
+* Overall Rating is now avaible in home page and archive pages
 * Fixed "add element button" when only 1 multi set is used
 * Updated jquery cookie from 1.4.0 to 1.4.1 and minified it
 * Minor Bug fixes